Tylopoda/manager/README.md

 I like the word leader instead of manager.
 Manager makes me think of Office Space and you'll notice I purposefully never carry around my coffee mug.
 If it ever feels like I'm asking you to write TPS reports (do busy work), let me know right away.
 I'm either not sharing enough context or didn't think deeply enough.

 TLDR; I see my job as making your daily work easier, happier, and more productive.
 I am here to remove impediments to you so we can deliver the best experience to our users possible.
-I joined Audible in 2011 specifically to work on something my friends and family use and love (in addition to millions of other customers) and a good day for me is when I feel tangibly connected to our users.
+I joined Audible in 2011 from the financial industry specifically to work on something my friends and family use and love (in addition to millions of other customers) and a good day for me is when I feel tangibly connected to our users.
+I transfered to Amazon knowing the obsession with our customers would still be there.

 In short, my job is to make our team successful.